Guinea Bissau arrests suspected counter-coup bid leader

 On Monday, a spokesman for Guinea-Bissau's caretaker government said Ntchama had used a vehicle belonging to a former member of Gomes Junior's government to carry out the October 21 attack on an air force base in which seven people were killed.

-Tensions between Guinea-Bissau and its former colonial ruler Portugal have soared since a military coup in April derailed a presidential election that Portuguese-backed Gomes Junior was widely favoured to win.
+Tensions between Guinea-Bissau and its former colonial ruler Portugal have soared since a military coup in April derailed a presidential election that Portuguese-backed Gomes Junior was widely favored to win.

 Guinea-Bissau has accused Portuguese authorities of seeking to return Gomes Junior - in exile in Portugal - to power and said Lisbon was behind the failed counter-coup bid.